Earl of Lincoln: Earls of Lincoln, seventh creation (1525)

-The Earldom was created for the seventh time in 1525 for Henry Brandon.
+The Earldom was created for the seventh time in 1525 for Lord Henry Brandon.
 He was the second son of Charles Brandon, 1st Duke of Suffolk, by his wife Mary Tudor.
 He died at the age of eleven in 1534 when the title became extinct.

 Earls of Lincoln, eighth creation (1572)

 This creation of the Earldom was made for the eighth time in 1572 for the naval commander Edward Clinton, 9th Baron Clinton (see Baron Clinton for earlier history of the family).
 He served as Lord High Admiral under Edward VI, Mary I and Elizabeth I. He was succeeded by his son, the second Earl.
 He represented Launceston and Lancashire in the House of Commons.
 His son, the third Earl, sat as Member of Parliament for Great Grimsby and Lincolnshire.
-In 1610 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Clinton.
+In 1610, he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Clinton.

-His great-grandson, the fifth Earl, died without surviving issue in 1692 thus the earldom and barony separated.
+His great-grandson, the fifth Earl, died without surviving issue in 1692 thus the earldom and barony became separated.
 The barony fell into abeyance between his aunts (see Baron Clinton for further history of this title).
 He was succeeded in the earldom by his second cousin once removed, the sixth Earl.
 He was the grandson of Sir Edward Clinton, the second son of the second Earl.
 His son, the seventh Earl, served as Paymaster of the Forces, as Constable of the Tower and as Cofferer of the Household.
 Lord Lincoln married Lucy Sydney (died 1736), daughter of Robert Sydney, 2nd Earl of Leicester (see the Earl of Chichester for earlier history of the Pelham family).

 His eldest son, the eighth Earl, died as a child and was succeeded by his younger brother, the ninth Earl.
 He was Cofferer of the Household and Lord Lieutenant of Nottinghamshire and Cambridgeshire.
-He married his first cousin Catherine Pelham (died 1760), daughter and heiress of Henry Pelham.
-In 1756 his uncle the Duke of Newcastle upon Tyne was created Duke of Newcastle-under-Lyne, with remainder to his nephew Lord Lincoln, and on the Duke's death in 1768 Lincoln succeeded as second Duke of Newcastle-under-Lyne according to the special remainder.
+He married his first cousin Catherine Pelham (died 1760), daughter and heiress of the Rt Hon.
+Henry Pelham.
+In 1756, his uncle the Duke of Newcastle upon Tyne was created Duke of Newcastle-under-Lyne, with remainder to his nephew Lord Lincoln, and on the Duke's death in 1768 Lincoln succeeded as second Duke of Newcastle-under-Lyne according to the special remainder.
 He assumed by Royal Licence the additional surname of Pelham the same year.